Transforming a Web App Idea into an Advanced Technical Specification

 It helps us manage expectations and creates an understanding of the whole product both for the development team and for the client.

 A technical specification is also used for quality assurance: a QA engineer uses formal requirements mentioned in the technical specification to create test cases.
-In this way, a technical specification minimizes risks and allows stakeholders to control the whole development process.
+In this way, a web development functional specifications document minimizes risks and allows stakeholders to control the whole development process.

 A technical specification is a valuable document that translates an idea into detailed and specific requirements that work as a guide for developers, quality assurance engineers, product owners and project managers